 Which E-Bike Motor Hub Is Right For Me?

-There are plenty of sites out there telling you what to buy, and many suggest very specific gearless products simply because “gearless” sounds dazzling and gearless motors are cheaper to manufacturer.
-However, the optimal decision is the most practical option.
-If you are like most bike commuters, you are smart, practical and know how to set your priorities.
+As you’re trying to decide between geared hub vs direct drive motors, there are plenty of sites out there telling you what to buy, and many suggest very specific gearless products simply because “gearless” sounds dazzling.
+Plus, gearless motors are cheaper to manufacture.
+However, the optimal option is also the most practical.
+If you are like most bike commuters, you are smart, practical, and know how to set your priorities.

 E-Bike Motor High Priorities

 You should consider the high priorities as needs and the low priorities as wants.
 When you buy a car, you pay more attention to the quality of its internal components and construction instead of its paint color and stereo system.
 Choosing a bike motor must be treated with the same degree of care.
 These should be your top priorities.

 This is what gets you going.
 When you are stopped on a hill, you need good torque to move forward without stressing the motor.
 A geared hub motor is the optimal choice for this purpose.